gsantopaolo/HoloBasket/README.md

 ![](https://raw.githubusercontent.com/gsantopaolo/HoloBasket/master/0BaseAssets/Images/16.gif)

-**
-Fig. 16 Managers and GazeManager**
+*Fig. 16 Managers and GazeManager*

 If during dragging and dropping you accidentally placed GazeManager (inside the Hierarchy panel) in a different position, you will need to delete it (by selecting it and pressing Delete on the keyboard) and start over with drag and drop.

-## Colliders
+# <a name="Colliders"></a>Colliders

 As last step, let&#39;s add some interactivity to the object.
-To do so, go to the Project toolbar, select AssetsHoop and in the Inspector panel tick the box Generate Colliders.
+To do so, go to the Project toolbar, select Assets-->Hoop and in the Inspector panel tick the box Generate Colliders.

 ![](https://raw.githubusercontent.com/gsantopaolo/HoloBasket/master/0BaseAssets/Images/17.gif)

-*
-Fig. 17 Generate Colliders*
+*Fig. 17 Generate Colliders*

-## Build and Deploy
+# <a name="BuildandDeploy"></a>Build and Deploy

 Thanks to HoloToolkit, it is now extremely easy to create the package necessary to deploy and launch the application on HoloLens (connected to the PC on which you are working through a USB connection).